-In many years the attention has been aimed at the site adjacent, where the UNESCO World Heritage site, Kronborg Castle, which is famous for its role in Shakespeare's Hamlet, exerts its magnetic pull on both tourists and local citizens of Helsingør – but now Helsingør’s old shipbuilding yard has been transformed into a modern cultural centre, including concert halls, showrooms, conference facilities, a dockyard museum and a public library.
+For many years, attention was focused on the adjacent UNESCO World Heritage site, where Kronborg Castle – famous for its role in Shakespeare’s Hamlet – exerts its magnetic pull on both tourists and local citizens of Helsingør, Denmark.
+However, in 2010 the city’s old shipbuilding yard was transformed into a modern cultural centre, including concert halls, showrooms, conference facilities, a dockyard museum and a public library.

 In this way, the Culture Yard (in Danish, Kulturværftet) is a fine example of adaptive reuse architecture.
 The contrast between the past and present permeates the cultural centre.
 For instance, the original concrete skeleton with armoured steel has been reinforced, but left exposed as a reference to the site’s industrial past.
 Adaptive reuse architecture has thus been the main structural idea in the design process, ensuring the keen observer will discover a chapter of history in every corner of the yard and every peeling of the wall.

 Particularly striking, when viewed from the seafront and Kronborg Castle, is the multifaceted façade.
 Like a fragmented, yet strongly coherent structure, the enormous glass and steel façade challenges the historic site and stares unflinchingly across the strait that separates Denmark and Sweden.